nbrest/kamehouse/README.md

 * Using a vnc server and vncdotool is the only way I found to unlock the screen remotely on windows 10 (also works on ubuntu).
 If you are reading this and have a better solution, please contact me.
 * Lock screen command on linux relies on gnome-screensaver-command to do the lock.
 Install it with sudo apt-get install gnome-screensaver.
 The command line could easily be changed to use vncdo and hotkeys to lock the screen for other linux versions (tested on ubuntu 16).

+### Deploy to my local tomcat using my deploy script is successful but kame-house doesn't run even if it shows as running in the tomcat manager

+* Go to the tomcat manager and undeploy kame-house, or stop tomcat and delete the war and kame-house folder from the /webapps directory.
+* Then start tomcat and run the deploy script again

 ### Backend logging strategy

 The goals of logging in my application are being able to troubleshoot issues quickly when they happen and knowing exactly what's happening in the application.